Auditing Demographic Bias in Facial Landmark Detection for Fair Human-Robot Interaction

 Secondly, we analyzed the demographic biases of a standard model trained on WFLW, one of the most popular landmark estimation datasets, and evaluated it on both RAF-DB and the WFLW test set.
 Our analysis demonstrates that, once confounding variables are properly accounted for, the model trained on this dataset exhibits no statistically significant gender or race biases at the 0.01 significance level.
 However, our results reveal a pronounced and persistent age bias.
 We show that the extremely small number of training samples for individuals aged 70 and older in WFLW systematically degrades the model's performance, producing a significant bias against the elderly group.

-Ultimately, by unveiling these hidden biases, we aim to provide HRI practitioners and robot designers with the empirical evidence necessary to reconsider the uncritical reliance on vision models trained on standard, widely adopted datasets.
-Exposing these vulnerabilities is an essential prerequisite for Trustworthy AI in robotics, ensuring that the future of socially assistive robotics is built upon a foundation of equitable perception, particularly for vulnerable populations such as the elderly.
+Ultimately, by unveiling these hidden biases, we aim to provide HRI practitioners and robot designers with the empirical evidence necessary to reconsider the uncritical reliance on standard vision datasets, as well as the built-in perception APIs and off-the-shelf computer vision libraries frequently used as black boxes in HRI research.
+Exposing these vulnerabilities is an essential prerequisite for Trustworthy AI in robotics.
+Moving forward, the HRI community must integrate image quality filters, pose-aware confidence scores, and population-specific model finetuning into their design protocols.
+Only by adopting these mitigation strategies can we ensure that the future of socially assistive robotics is built upon a foundation of equitable perception, particularly for vulnerable populations such as the elderly.